seniel98/SUMO2GRAL/README.md

-        create_other_optional_files(): Creates the other optional files with predefined values. get_number_of_weather_conditions(): Gets the number of weather conditions. rename_results(pollutant, horizontal_layers, n_meteo_conditions): Rename the results files.
+        create_other_optional_files(): Creates the other optional files with predefined values. get_number_of_weather_conditions(): Gets the number of weather conditions. rename_results(pollutant, horizontal_layers, n_meteo_conditions): Rename the results files. check_pollutant(pollutant): Checks if the pollutant is valid. check_horizontal_layers(horizontal_layers): Checks if the horizontal layers are valid.
     """
     ...